Jennifer Elliott vs Dietitians Association of Australia

-This is my first guest blog post.
+This is my second guest blog post.
 It is written by Jennifer Elliott, an Australian dietitian who has become well known this year, in the diet and health on line community, for having been de-registered by her professional body: the Dietitians Association of Australia (DAA).
 Her case has led to her employer taking the extraordinary position that “Nutritional advice to clients must not include a low carbohydrate diet…” Even more extraordinary when you discover that Jennifer’s advice was being given in the context of insulin resistance and type 2 diabetes and she was merely suggesting that people with an inability to handle glucose/carbohydrate (i.e. diabetics) may benefit from consuming less of it.
 Here Jennifer shares her story, with links to her blogs, for those who would like to know more.

 In Jennifer’s own words…

 “I have been a dietitian for 35 years and for over 10 years have recommended carbohydrate restriction to clients with type 2 diabetes (T2D) and insulin resistance (IR).

 This was not my practice in the early days.
 When I graduated in 1979, the Australian Dietary Guidelines had just been released.
 We were taught that these guidelines were the basis of a healthy diet for everyone and for many years I believed this.